-Discover how grade boundaries define your exam results - and where to check them for each exam board
+Discover how grade boundaries determine your exam results - and where to check them for each exam board

 Marking GCSE and A-level exams is a pretty complicated business.
 After all, there are thousands (sometimes hundreds of thousands) of exam papers to be checked in each subject, and the marking has to be consistent across all of them.

-To help with that consistency, examiners check your answers against a mark scheme.
-Once they've done that, your work is given a mark that's then double-checked for accuracy.
+To help with that consistency, examiners mark your answers against a mark scheme.

 So now you've got a mark.
 Let's say...70 out of 90 (great job, you).
 But that needs to be translated into your actual grade - and that's where grade boundaries come in.